 Day and night, fast and slow!
-Beautiful valleys with the odd hill thrown in including Cheddar Gorge, maybe in the dark with its looming walls.
+Beautiful valleys, including the Chalke, with the odd hill thrown in with Cheddar Gorge; maybe in the dark with its looming walls.
 Stunning views en route you can just see The Needles.

 WHERE:Warmley Waiting Room